Article updated: December 01, 2023

-Get started with social media management in Hootsuite - for franchise administrators
+Get started with Hootsuite - for franchise administrators

-As the administrator of an organization with multiple locations, such as a franchise, you can use Hootsuite to build your brand, engage with your communities, monitor business locations, and generate leads.
-In Hootsuite, admins of both a corporate office and its individual business locations or branches can manage multiple social accounts from different social networks (for example, two Twitter accounts, a Facebook Page, and three Instagram accounts) in one place.
+If you run a franchise or an organization with multiple locations, you can use Hootsuite to build your brand, engage with your community, and generate leads.
+As an administrator, you can manage multiple social network accounts in Hootsuite.
+For example, you can use Hootsuite to manage a Facebook Page, two Twitter accounts, and three Instagram accounts—all in one place.

 As the top-level administrator of your business, you can monitor all social activity, share content and templates with location admins, monitor and optimize customer interactions, and measure the success of social efforts across your organization.
 Here’s what you need to know to get started.